-- 1 The sclera, or the white part of the eye, is a tough material that helps cover most of the eyeball. - 2 The iris, or the colored part of the eye, also has a black opening in the middle called the pupil.
-When the light is bright, the iris closes the pupil to let less light in. - 3 The cornea provides a protective covering over the front of your eye.
-It is transparent or clear and looks like a contact lens.
+- 1. The sclera, or the white part of the eye, is a tough material that helps cover most of the eyeball. - 2.
+The iris, or the colored part of the eye, also has a black opening in the middle called the pupil. - 3.
+When the light is bright, the iris closes the pupil to let less light in. - 4.
+The cornea provides a protective covering over the front of your eye.
+It is transparent and looks like a contact lens.
 The cornea allows light to pass through it and into the eye so that we can see.

 The cornea can become clouded because of disease or an injury.
 This can cause a loss of sight called corneal blindness.
-Some reasons a person could need a cornea transplant could be from a severe scratch or tear in the cornea from a sports injury, or a person could also develop a disease called keratoconus.
+Some reasons a person could need a cornea transplant could be from a severe scratch or tear in the cornea from an injury, or a person could also develop a disease called keratoconus.
 In this corneal disease, the cornea becomes rounded or cone- shaped, making it very difficult to see.
-Advanced cases may require a transplant.